Smooth String Vacua in a Gravitationally Non-perturbative Regime: Classical Domain Wall Solutions and Strong Coupling

 By \eqref{solution1}, the warp factor diverges if we position the brane $\mathbf{9}_-$ at $y=y_*$ signaling the presence of an end-of-the-world brane (see also~\cite{Buratti:2021fiv} for a recent discussion).
 Moreover, since $\text{Re}\,T(2\pi \rho)$ measures the (inverse) gauge coupling of the gauge theory on $\mathbf{9}_-$, this gauge theory becomes strongly coupled if we choose $2\pi \rho=y_*$ (see also~\cite{Witten:1996mz}).
+Recall that duality to the Heterotic String identifies the interval length, $\rho$, with the heterotic string coupling.
+Since the DW solution can be studied for any $\rho$, we use this dual DW picture to study the Heterotic String at finite string coupling in the following.